UK government caps energy bills for businesses for 6 months

 The consumer price index hit 10.1% in July, though it decreased slightly to 9.9% in August.
 Britons were accustomed for years to an average inflation rate of around 2%.

-The British Beer and Pub Association said move announcement Wednesday would provide a “lifeline” for many businesses.
+The British Beer and Pub Association and UK Hospitality were among the trade bodies that welcomed the news, saying the unprecedented government intervention would provide a lifeline for many businesses.

-“This intervention is unprecedented, and it is extremely welcome that government has listened to hospitality businesses facing an uncertain winter,” Kate Nicholls, chief executive of trade body UK Hospitality, said.
+But some groups expressed worry that the price cap was a short-term fix and said companies needed a longer-term solution to make plans to invest or grow.

+“Six months' support is not enough to make plans for the future," Shevaun Haviland, director general of the British Chambers of Commerce, said.

 Truss announced a two-year “energy price guarantee” for consumers on Sept.
 8 that caps average household bills for heating and electricity at 2,500 pounds ($2,872) a year.
 The household average was expected to rise to 3,500 pounds ($4,000) a year beginning in October, an 80% jump from the current average annual bill of 1,971 pounds ($2,236).